pchristensenB/box-auth0-node-sandpit/README.md

   -  AUTH0_CALLBACK_URL=http://localhost:3000/callback
   -  BOX_JWT=..jwt json config in a single line

+2. Install dependencies
+  - npm install

-2. Run the app with
+3. Run the app
+  - npm start
+  This should bring up this website on localhost:3000

+  (/images/screen.png)